alchemyplatform/aa-sdk/site/smart-accounts/transferring-ownership.md

 import { encodeFunctionData } from "viem";
 import { provider } from "./provider";

-// this will return the address of the account you want to transfer ownerhip of const accountAddress = await provider.getAddress();
+// this will return the address of the smart contract account you want to transfer ownerhip of const accountAddress = await provider.getAddress();
 const newOwner = "0x..."; // the address of the new owner